ajfisher/ajfisher.me/src/content/posts/2013-08-21-should-javascript-devs-build-real-things.md

 - physical computing
 - ubicomp
 - web
+- internet
+- IoT
+- open source
+excerpt: >
+    JavaScript is leaving the browser and entering the real world.
+Is this just a bunch of web devs playing with hardware or are we starting to see a fundamental shift in the direction web technologies are taking?
 ---

 [![3541796526_360bfb5bf0_o](http://ajfisher.me/wp-content/uploads/2013/08/3541796526_360bfb5bf0_o-e1377062275181.jpg)](http://www.flickr.com/photos/jurvetson/3541796526)

 _The bent and broken pieces of the drone were lying scattered on a table in the office.
-There wasn’t much worth looking at; most of the components shattered beyond repair. __The PizzaCopter team looked at the mangled mess at the table.
+There wasn’t much worth looking at; most of the components shattered beyond repair.
+The PizzaCopter team looked at the mangled mess at the table.
 No one really wanted to be the first to talk about the crash._